'Thanks for the chaos': Madrid returns to lockdown

 With 850 cases per 100,000 people, according to the World Health Organization, the Madrid area has Europe’s worst rate.

-Spain has recorded a total of 778,607 coronavirus cases, more than any other Western European nation, with almost 32,000 fatalities.
-Daily deaths are now around their highest levels since early May - an average of 78 a day in the last week - but far below the late March record of nearly 900.
+Spain recorded a total of 789,932 coronavirus cases as of Friday, a rise of 11,325 since Thursday.
+There have been 32,086 fatalities.
+Daily deaths are now around their highest levels since early May but far below the late March record of nearly 900.

-Reporting by Belen Carreno, Emma Pinedo, Inti Landauro, Nathan Allen and Clara-Laeila Laudette; Writing by Ingrid Melander; Editing by Andrew Cawthorne
+Reporting by Belen Carreno, Emma Pinedo, Inti Landauro, Nathan Allen, Clara-Laeila Laudette and Jessica Jones; Writing by Ingrid Melander; Editing by Andrew Cawthorne, William Maclean

 Our Standards: The Thomson Reuters Trust Principles.